Can I Make A Diesel Claim?

 You wouldn’t have bought the car if you knew about the flaw

 You paid more for the car than you should have

 Your vehicle had to be fixed to meet emission standards

 In a similar case against Volkswagen, 91,000 claimants were paid £193 million.
 The average payout was over £2,100.
-We have opened up claims for Mercedes, BMW and Vauxhall, soon to be followed by Ford, Renault and Fiat.
+We have opened up claims for BMW, soon to be followed by Ford, Renault and Fiat.

-If you owned a Mercedes Benz, BMW or Vauxhall you can check your eligibility instantly and start litigation today.
+If you owned a BMW you can check your eligibility instantly and start litigation today.
 You will have 14 days to change your mind.
 Click below to get started!

 The ‘dieselgate’ scandal broke in 2015 when it emerged that a number of brands had used a ‘defeat device’ to disguise how much emissions were being released from their vehicles.
 The 'defeat devices' caused diesel engines to activate emissions controls only during laboratory emissions testing, which caused the vehicles' output to meet regulatory standards during testing.
 In some cases, the noxious emissions were 35 times their legal limit, causing a lot of pollution.